Li Qiang: Jiangsu (2016–2017)

-Shanghai
+Shanghai (2017–2022)

-On October 29, 2017, following the 19th Party Congress, Li was appointed as the party secretary of Shanghai.
+On October 29, 2017, following the 19th Party National Congress, Li was appointed as the party secretary of Shanghai, becoming the first official to govern Zhejiang, Jiangsu and Shanghai.
 He was also appointed as a member of the CCP Politburo in the same year.
 He is considered to be "business-friendly", having implemented pro-business policies while in Shanghai such as the opening of the Shanghai Stock Exchange STAR Market.
 He oversaw increasing foreign investment in the city, including the gigafactory of Tesla, Inc. He has also implemented policies like lowering the threshold for internal migrants to obtain residency permits and creating five new towns to lessen the land supply shortage.

-In 2022, Li was blamed for a two-month lockdown in Shanghai, which significantly impacted the economy.
+In early 2022, Shanghai implemented a two-month COVID-19 lockdown in Shanghai, which significantly impacted the economy, leading Li to be blamed for the handling.
 Nevertheless, reportedly he was more open to the idea with living with COVID.
+There were also views that Li was pressured from the Central leadership to implement a lockdown, and that initially, Li had adhered strictly to the guidelines of leading epidemiologists in China, including Zhang Wenhong, who maintained a 'flexible strategy' on anti-Covid measures.
+It is also said that Li and Zhang had a good personal relationship, as the two were both from Rui'an, a city under the Wenzhou prefecture.
 According to The Wall Street Journal, Li is one of the few people in the top leadership that wants China to introduce Western mRNA vaccines against COVID-19.
 Reportedly, he tried to arrange for BioNTech to provide its vaccines in China.